Watchmen Cry Until Zions Salvation Comes

 From the speaker’s refusal to be silent until Zion shines, to nations and kings seeing her glory, to the Lord giving a new name, to Zion becoming a crown in the Lord’s hand, to forsakenness and desolation being replaced by delight and marriage, to watchmen giving the Lord no rest, to the Lord swearing harvest security, to the command to prepare the highway and announce the Savior’s coming, to the restored people receiving names of holiness, redemption, sought-after status, and no-longer-deserted identity.

 Isaiah 62 argues that the Lord is personally committed to Zion’s full public restoration.
 He will not leave her righteousness hidden, her salvation dim, her shame unnamed, her watchmen silent, her harvest stolen, her path blocked, or her people unidentified.
-He gives a new name, establishes intercession, swears by His own power, announces salvation, and names His people holy and redeemed.
+He gives a new name, establishes intercession, swears by his own power, announces salvation, and names his people holy and redeemed.

 Theological logic